-As at September 30, 2017 it was difficult to determine the value and the future recoverability of patents owned by the Company.
-The Company has chosen to take a conservative approach, and expense all costs relating to patents.
-The total patent fee expense reflected in the statement of loss relates to professional fees incurred to obtain and file patents.
-Future patent costs may be capitalized if future recoverability is readily estimable.
+As at September 30, 2018 it was difficult to determine the value and the future recoverability of patents by the Company and research expenses incurred.
+The Company has chosen to take a conservative approach, and expense all costs relating to patents and research.
+Future patent and research costs may be capitalized if future recoverability is readily estimable.